 Aguas Calientes | Machu Picchu Citadel | Ollantaytambo | Cusco

 You should be up by 4:45 to have breakfast at the hotel and meet up with your guide to catch the early bus to Machu Picchu at 5:30.
 You'll have a 2-3 hour guided tour of the archaeological complex.
-Afterwards, you will be free to explore the citadel, Sun Gate, or Incan Bridge on your own.
-Or, if you had already pre-purchased a ticket, you may proceed to climb Huayna Picchu Mountain or Machu Picchu Mountain.
+Afterwards, if you had already pre-purchased a ticket, you may proceed to climb Huayna Picchu Mountain or Machu Picchu Mountain.

 You will then take the bus back down to Aguas Calientes, grab lunch on your own, retrieve your gear at the hotel, and wait for your return train to Ollantaytambo.
 Private transport will await you there to take you back to your hotel in Cusco.
 Please leave your empty Banderitas duffel bag at the front desk of your hotel.
 Thank you!

 2021 prices per person in USD

 Solo traveler: $1,570

 prices listed above will increase by 5% for 2022 TREK DEPARTURES

 - a ride on PeruRail's Vistadome train with a panoramic view and live entertainment*

 - free use of a pillow a Therm-A-Rest ProLite Plus inflatable sleeping pad and a pillow